djangonaut-space/wagtail-indymeet/README.md

 pytest
 ```

-There are also Playwright tests that can be run explicitly:
+There are also Playwright tests that can be run explicitly.
+These require the application to
+be running in another terminal.
+To run the tests:

 ```shell
 # Be sure playwright is properly installed and has a test user for accessing /admin
 playwright install --with-deps